mkdocstrings/mkdocstrings/README.md

 - **Source code display:** *mkdocstrings* can add a collapsible div containing the highlighted source code of the Python object.

-## Roadmap

-See the [Feature Roadmap issue](https://github.com/mkdocstrings/mkdocstrings/issues/183) on the bugtracker.

 ## Requirements

 *mkdocstrings* requires Python 3.6 or above.